toddcf/pielcanela2/README.md

 ### All

+1. Buttons:
+  1. Remove heading tags from all buttons, as their automatic padding is screwing up the vertical alignment.
-1. Buttons: Make sure text never extends outside of the buttons as screen width shrinks (especially in SERVICES section).
+  2. Make sure text never extends outside of the buttons as screen width shrinks (especially in SERVICES section).
+  3. Remove Bootstrap's blue outline that appears automatically after button is clicked.
 2. Add social links to footer of each section.
 3. Optional: Add and position all up and down chevrons.
-4. Make POLICIES a modal.
-5. Make H1s for each section responsive -- the text should get smaller as the screen width shrinks instead of being cut off.
-6. Remove heading tags from all buttons, as their automatic padding is screwing up the vertical alignment.

 ### Hero (Header)

 1. Replace bg image with a video (once we have the video).
-2. Mobile Responsiveness:
-  a.
-Position buttons correctly for different screen sizes.
-3. I removed the white margin on top of HERO by manually adding `margin-top: -30px;`, but I shouldn't have to do that.
+2. I removed the white margin on top of HERO by manually adding `margin-top: -30px;`, but I shouldn't have to do that.
 Figure out what is wrong.

 ### Nav